adams-goopdev/BasicFlutter/README.md

-# testapp1
+# TestApp1

 A new Flutter project.
+Playing around with listviews and navigation

 ## Getting Started